- JWST Cycle 1 Proposal Opportunities

 The NIRSpec MSA is composed of ~250,000 micro shutters.
 By commanding open micro shutters, it is possible to create longer slits (in the cross-dispersion direction only) which are referred to as "slitlets".
 There are four selectable Slitlets of differing length, and their structure depends on the number of adjacent micro shutters that are open: 1, 2, 3, or 5.
 The spectrum from a slitlet will be segmented, with bar shadows between the individual shutters making up the slitlet.

 Only one default Slitlet shape and Source Centering Constraint (see below) may be selected for a given plan.
 Each selected target in a Plan will be observed with the same slitlet shape using the same source centering constraint in an Observation designed with MPT.
-Currently there is no mechanism in MPT to append a new set of targets to existing MSA configurations using a different slit shape or centering constraint.
+The Manual Planner can be used to append a new set of targets to existing MSA configurations using a different slit shape or centering constraint

 Slitlets of any size may be created, modified, or deleted using the Manual Planner.
 The Manual Planner can be used from scratch to design a custom MSA configuration with slits of different lengths for different size sources, however it is important to be careful about nodding in the slitlet when slit lengths differ in the same MSA configuration.
 It is also possible to pass MSA configurations designed with the automatic MPT planner to the Manual Planner for modification there.

 The yellow and black sketch in the Planner, shown in Figure 3, illustrates the options for slitlet length.